6zHAOyi/6zHAOyi.github.io/content/publication/0-BadVision/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'High Light Overview of ISG'
+  caption: 'High Light Overview of BadVision'
   focal_point: ''
   preview_only: false